Merle Tuve

-Merle Antony Tuve (June 27, 1901 – May 20, 1982) was an American geophysicist who was the Chairman of the Office of Scientific Research and Development's Section T, which was created in August 1940.
-He was founding director of the Johns Hopkins University Applied Physics Laboratory, the main laboratory of Section T during the war from 1942 onward.
-He was a pioneer in the use of pulsed radio waves whose discoveries opened the way to the development of radar and nuclear energy.
+Merle Antony Tuve (June 27, 1901 – May 20, 1982) was an American geophysicist who was the Chairman of Office of Scientific Research and Development (OSRD) Section T, created in August 1940.
+He was founding director of the Johns Hopkins University Applied Physics Laboratory, the main laboratory of Section T from 1942 on during World War II.
+He pioneered the use of pulsed radio waves whose discovery opened the way to the development of radar and nuclear energy.